OWASP/owasp-summit-2017/Outcomes/CISO/GDPR-letter.md

 - Transfer of data (e.g., when accessing a free Wi-Fi, should a default routed VPN be used when accessing customer data)?
 - Should security be mandatory on Wi-Fi networks?
-- What type of evidence is required in the event of a data breach to prove due diligence (process vs. pentest reports)?
+- What type of evidence is required in the event of a data breach to prove due diligence (process vs. pen test reports)?
 - Subjects rights
    The right to be forgotten.
 - Are data backups in scope?